rajsinghtech/tailtunnel/README.md

 http://localhost:8080
 ```

-You'll see all your SSH-enabled machines.
-Click "Connect SSH" on any machine to start a terminal session.
+You'll see two main features:
+- **TailCanary**: Real-time network diagnostics with ping monitoring and latency graphs
+- **SSH Machines**: All your SSH-enabled machines with one-click terminal access

 ---